cybozu-go/accurate/README.md

 # Accurate

-Accurate is a Kubernetes controller for multi-tenancy.
+Accurate is a Kubernetes controller for soft multi-tenancy environments.

 Accurate resembles [Hierarchical Namespace Controller (HNC)][HNC].
 It propagates resources between namespaces and allows tenant users to create/delete sub-namespaces.